 7. Land your first paid project

-After you have put your offering out to the market – on your LinkedIn, website and any other relevant work platforms – the next obvious step is to actually win work.
+After you have put your offering out to the market – on your LinkedIn, TPC Profile and any other relevant work platforms – the next obvious step is to proactively try to win work.

 Your first sale is a critical proof point and confidence booster for you.
 It is something that entrepreneurs always remember.
 It is even referenced in popular culture with “the first dollar” – a common cliche across TV and film.

 Turning a lead into a paying customer takes work.
 It won’t just happen for you.